Should I State or Should I Show? Aligning AI with Human Preferences: Additional Analysis

+In this section, we first describe the additional set of controls that we elicited in Part III of the experiment.
+We then present three additional regression tables.
+Table \ref{tab:reg_match_rate} reports the full specification corresponding to column (4) of Table \ref{tab:reg_match_rate_combined}.
+Table \ref{tab:reg_prompt_ai} extends the discussion in Section \ref{sec:prompt_info} by regressing Prompt-AI’s Part II match rate on its Part I match rate while adding these controls.
+Finally, Table \ref{tab:reg_sbert_mixed} extends Table \ref{tab:reg_sbert_mixed_simple} by adding the same set of controls.

-In this section, we include two regressions where we regress the match rate on (i) an indicator of whether the agentic regime is Data-AI or not, (ii) the number of behavioral effects observed in Part I, and (iii) their interaction term, while controlling for the following variables that have all been standardized to z-scores prior to estimation: \begin{itemize} \item \textit{AI Comfort} and \textit{Writing Comfort} are single 1--7 Likert items elicited at the end of the experiment: ``How comfortable are you with using AI tools (e.g., ChatGPT, Claude, Copilot)?'' and ``How comfortable are you with writing instructions or explanations for others?'', respectively, with endpoints labeled ``Not at all comfortable'' and ``Very comfortable''. \item \textit{Impatience} is a single 1--7 Likert item: ``How would you rate your level of impatience in general?'', with endpoints labeled ``Very patient'' and ``Very impatient''. \item \textit{IQ (Raven's)} is the number of correct answers on a 6-item matrix reasoning test from the International Cognitive Ability Resource \citep[ICAR;][]{condon2014international} (score 0--6).
+\begin{itemize} \item \textit{AI Comfort} and \textit{Writing Comfort} are single 1--7 Likert items elicited at the end of the experiment: ``How comfortable are you with using AI tools (e.g., ChatGPT, Claude, Copilot)?'' and ``How comfortable are you with writing instructions or explanations for others?'', respectively, with endpoints labeled ``Not at all comfortable'' and ``Very comfortable''. \item \textit{Impatience} is a single 1--7 Likert item: ``How would you rate your level of impatience in general?'', with endpoints labeled ``Very patient'' and ``Very impatient''. \item \textit{IQ (Raven's)} is the number of correct answers on a 6-item matrix reasoning test from the International Cognitive Ability Resource \citep[ICAR;][]{condon2014international} (score 0--6).
 Subjects receive 20\textcent\ for each correct answer.

 \item \textit{Measures of Overconfidence} consist of two types.
 The first is the difference between the subject’s self-reported guess of their own score and their actual IQ test score, which captures absolute overconfidence.
-The second is the difference between the subject’s self-reported guess of their own score and their performance relative to others, which captures relative overconfidence.
+The second is the difference between the subject’s self-reported guess of their own score and their performance relative to other Prolific subjects, which captures relative overconfidence.
 Subjects receive 25\textcent\ for each correct answer.